robwillup/retros/README.md

 Early development.
 There are many features to be added and there may be bugs in current versions.

-## Piracy

-This project does NOT provide any game ROM files and does not encourage obtaining such files illegally.

 ## Download

 You can download the latest binary from [releases](https://github.com/robwillup/retros/releases) or use one of the commands below:

 > For Windows, you may need to download using the command below.
 When downloading
-> from the browser, Windows Defender may remove it as a virus.
+> from the browser, Windows Defender may remove it as a virus.v

 ### Linux